 8:00 a.m. to 10 p.m.
 Monday through Thursday

 Closed on major holidays

 Why Choose Hunter Business School?

-Are you looking for a vocational school in Medford?
+Are you looking for a vocational or trade school in Medford?
 Hunter Business School offers classes to improve your technical skills at our Medford campus.
 Whether you want a career in the medical field or information technology, Hunter Business School offers the vocational training courses that will take your career to the next level.

 Start Your Career

 Medical assistants are a physician’s right-hand person in the medical environment.
 Our graduates at the Medford campus are able to perform both clinical and administrative tasks, including phlebotomy, EKG, and posting to electronic medical records.

 Medical office administrative staff members learn many tasks after graduating from a vocational school.
 Our graduates at the Medford campus interact with patients and scheduling appointments, update electronic medical records, code and file insurance claims, and maintain patient accounts.